-These are news items more than a month or two old which we're preserving for historical purposes.
+These are news items more than two or three months old which we're preserving for historical purposes.
 The links within the items may or may not still be valid.

 Psalm 46:1 — God is our refuge and strength, a very present help in trouble.Kim Morales is back from Lazy W and thanks our parishioners for their support, which enabled her and Jen to participate in their tenth United Methodist summer camp.

 Psalm 103:13 — Just as a father has compassion on his children, So the LORD has compassion on those who fear Him.

 Rev. John MacFarland models his study of the Bible on how Jesus uses Scripture in the Gospel of Luke.
 In times of spiritual revival, God brings people back to the Word.
 United Methodists are trying to find the way forward, which is to return to the Word of God.
 Rev. McFarland is passionate about the foundational role of Scripture, and said his friendship with an LGBTQI seminary roommate eased his fears and prejudices.
 The Word of God, he said, will help us move forward.

 A BIG THANK YOU!We might have a small congregation, but we have the biggest hearts!
 Your staff wants to thank you for your generous Christmas gifts!

 Love in Christ